mdmower/bash-no-ip-updater/readme.md

 2. Make the script executable (`chmod +x noipupdater.sh`)
 3. Run it (`./noipupdater.sh`)

+Location of config file can optionally be specified by passing parameter `-c`.
+For example,
+`./noipupdater.sh -c /path/to/config`

 __Automation__

 Include the script in your cron file (`crontab -e`):